redhat-developer/odo/docs/website/docs/overview/configure.md

 You can connect to publicly available devfile registries, or you can install your own [Devfile Registry](https://github.com/devfile/registry-support).

-You can use the `odo preference registry` command to manage the registries used by odo to retrieve devfile information.
+You can use the `odo preference <add/remove> registry` command to manage the registries used by odo to retrieve devfile information.

 ### Adding a registry

 You can use the following command to add a registry:

 ```
-odo preference registry add
+odo preference add registry
 ```

 For example:

 ```
-$ odo preference registry add StageRegistry https://registry.stage.devfile.io
+$ odo preference add registry StageRegistry https://registry.stage.devfile.io
 New registry successfully added
 ```